Raisins (Seedless) (50 Raisins)

 How to consume Raisins (Seedless) without glucose spikes

-Combine raisins with a source of protein like a handful of nuts, such as almonds or walnuts.
-Protein can slow down the absorption of sugar.
+Pair raisins with a source of protein, such as Greek yogurt or a handful of almonds, to slow down the absorption of sugars.

 Find Glucose response for your favourite foods